-They make it look easy on TV.
-The big Pro Fisherman fishing in a private reservoir stocked with 300 million Bass.
-Anyone can catch fish that way.
+They make it look easy on TV fishing in a private lake.
 What do you do if you are just a regular Joe fishing on a lake that gets a lot of fishing pressure or the fish are not active.

 When the Largemouth Bass are really feeding: